Spaghetti Tossed with Peas Onions and Pancetta

 - 1/2 to 3/4 pound of spaghetti or gluten-free spaghetti

-There are 4 easy steps to making this simple dish:
+For this recipe, there are 4 easy steps to follow:

-1. First, start by sautรฉing the chopped onion in a skillet along with some olive oil.
+1. First, start by sautéing the chopped onion in a skillet along with some olive oil.

 2. Next, add some crushed red pepper, and pancetta.

-3. Third, the peas go in, along with some water, and broth and simmers for about 15 minutes.
+3. Third, the peas go in, along with some water, and broth and simmer for about 15 minutes.
 This creates a very quick and light sauce.

 Cook’s Notes and Tips: